mdn/yari/README.md

     git clone --recursive https://github.com/mdn/stumptown-renderer.git
     cd stumptown-renderer
+    cp .env-dist .env
     yarn
     yarn start
     open http://localhost:3000

 To really understand how it starts and how to break down the various tools, open `Procfile` or the `package.json`.
 Or, read on...

+### Stumptown-content

+By default, content from `stumptown-content` is not included.
+To add it you need to do two things.

+1. Edit your `.env` file to put where the packaged `stumptown-content` files are.
+For example: `BUILD_STUMTPTOWN_ROOT=/path/to/stumptown-content/packaged`

+2. Go into your `stumptown-content` folder (if you use the default git submodule it's in `./stumptown`) and run `npm install && npm run build-json`

+Now, when building content it will read from **multiple sources** in a predetermined order.

+Note!
+In a future revision we will probably not use the filesystem but inside fully integrate `stumptown-content` as a Node package and execute its tools for turning `.md` files into `.json` files that the builder can use.

+### Archive content

+Archive content is content that does not get included by default.
+Its files are treated differently.
+For example, the HTML blobs can not contain `KumaScript` and they don't get included in sitemap XML files for example.

 ## Overview